FAQs

 Shared Equity

-A shared equity arrangement is when a third party (most likely the lender or the government) purchases a stake in your home (often 25% of the loan amount) which helps to bring your overall loan (and repayments) down.
+A shared equity arrangement is when a third party (most likely the Government or the home loan provider) contributes some of the equity in your home (often 25% of the loan amount) which helps to bring your overall loan and repayments down.

-When it comes to selling you home, your equity partner (the lender) receives their share back plus a proportionate amount of equity (if the property has risen in value).
+When it comes to selling or refinancing your home, your equity partner will receive their share back plus a proportionate amount of equity (if the property has risen in value).

-Some homes available through HomeSeeker SA can be purchased under a shared equity arrangement.
+Some homes available through HomeSeeker SA can be purchased with a shared equity loan.

-The only South Australian institution that can currently provide a shared equity loan is HomeStart Finance.
-For more information please visit the HomeStart Finance Shared Equity Option page.
+For more information about HomeStart Finance shared equity, please visit the HomeStart Finance Shared Equity Option page.

 Yes.
 The shared equity arrangement is only for the home loan amount, not for the deposit.
 This means, you will still need to meet the lenders deposit requirements.